aarontgrogg/NoLoJS/README.md

 ## Contribute

-If you'd like to add your favorite no- or lo-JS pattern, please submit a PR, and please try to follow the pattern as much as possible...
+If you'd like to add your favorite no- or lo-JS pattern, please submit a PR, and please try to follow this established pattern as much as possible...
 - If creating a new top-level pattern, name it after the _feature_, not the HTML element or CSS property; in theory, this should make it easier for people to find.\
   Example: The use of `lazy-load` instead of something like `loading` or `preload`.
 Ideally someone looking to lazy-load something might find that more easily.
 - Within the pattern, create a `README.md` that includes any other names by which this might be called, a brief description, and links to any variations of that pattern.\
-  Each variation should have a brief description, list whether it is "No" or "Lo" JS, link to Baseline or CanIUse, and ideally provide a working example via CodePen or similar.
+  Each variation should have a brief description, list whether it is "No" or "Lo" JS, link to Baseline or CanIUse for that feature, and ideally provide a working example via CodePen or similar.
   Example: Within the `accordion` pattern, [the `README.md`](https://github.com/aarontgrogg/NoLoJS/tree/main/accordion) states "aka: Expanding Content Panel", how it is implemented and why that is a benefit, then lists (and links to) five variations of that pattern, including links to a CodePen for each.
-- Finally, within each variation, include a simple index.html, styles.css and script.js, each as needed, with _as little code as is required_ to make the _pattern_ work (not an entire page).
+- Finally, within each variation, include a simple index.html, styles.css and script.js, each as needed, with _as little code as is required to make the pattern work_ (not an entire page).
-  Ideally code can be kept to a minimum, to reduce confusion, but feel free to include comments if they will help clarify the pattern to the user.
+  Ideally code can be kept to a minimum, to help clarity / reduce confusion, but feel free to include comments if you think they will help the pattern to the user better understand.
-  Try to eliminate unnecessary fonts, colors, margins, padding, etc., unless it is crucial to make the pattern work.\
+  Try to eliminate unnecessary fonts, colors, margins, padding, etc., unless it is crucial to making the pattern work.\
   Example: [The `accordion` > `adjust-marker` pattern](https://github.com/aarontgrogg/NoLoJS/tree/main/accordion/adjust-marker) contains an
   [index.html](https://github.com/aarontgrogg/NoLoJS/blob/main/accordion/adjust-marker/index.html) and [styles.css](https://github.com/aarontgrogg/NoLoJS/blob/main/accordion/adjust-marker/styles.css) file,
   each with the minimal code needed to make the pattern work.
 The HTML file includes a comment that the heavy-lifting is handled in the CSS file, and the CSS file includes comments explaining each various "bit" to the pattern.

-If you find an error, or would like to submit an alternate or improved method, please create an Issue, providing as much supporting information as possible, and ideally a contact method, should there be questions.
+If you find an error, or would like to submit an alternate or improved method for some pattern, please create an Issue, providing as much supporting information as possible, and ideally a contact method, should there be questions.